 - Portability: The Super Deal MIG 130 is made of durable PVC, offering a comfortable grip and easy portability.

 - Excellent performance: This welder uses wave form control technology with an adjustable inductor, allowing the user to customize the settings based on the requirements of the task at hand.
-This feature also increases fusion depth, reduces spatter and maintains a soft electric arc for more efficient operation.
+Also, this feature increases fusion depth, reduces spatter and maintains a soft electric arc for more efficient operation.

 - Versatility: Choose from a wide range of wire feed speed and temperature options to match the thickness of your steel.